 It is now a commonplace among Lonergan students that there are two quite distinct treatments of decision in Lonergan's writings.
 The first treatment finds its most complete exposition in chapter 18 of Insight, the second in chapter 2 of Method in Theology.
 In Insight, in Lonergan's own words, the good is 'the intelligent and reasonable.'
 A good decision is a decision that is consistent with what one knows to be true and good.
 The decision-making process is very similar to the cognitional process, adding only the further element of free choice.
+If there is a fourth level of consciousness in Insight - and there is no explicit mention of one - it would consist only of this further element of free choice.
 In the process one assembles the data, one has a practical insight into what is to be done, one grasps that the evidence supports the practical insight, one judges that this is to be done, one freely chooses to do it.
 Again, the good is the intelligent and reasonable.
+There is no mention in Insight of judgments of value, except in chapter 20 where Lonergan is discussing belief.
 In Method in Theology, on the other hand, the good is, as Lonergan says, a distinct notion - distinct from the intelligent and reasonable.
 This does not mean, obviously, that the good is the stupid and silly, but that it is intended in a kind of question that is distinct from the question for intelligence, What is it? and the question for judgment, Is it so?
 The question that intends the good is rather something like, Is this worthwhile?
 Is it truly or only apparently good?
 The good is aspired to in the intentional response of feeling to values.
 Possible values are apprehended in feelings.
 The judgment of value that knows the good proceeds from a discernment of these feelings in which possible values are apprehended, in order to determine which are the possible values that are apprehended by love and which are ambiguous from the standpoint of performative self-transcendence.
-When these judgments of value are made by a virtuous or authentic person with a good conscience, or, even better, by a person in love in an unqualified fashion, what is good is clearly known.
+When these judgments of value are made by a virtuous or authentic person with a good conscience, or even better by a person in love in an unqualified fashion, what is good is clearly known.
 The good is brought about by deciding and living up to one's decisions.
+And all of this belongs to the fourth level of consciousness.
+Thus, there are significant differences between the two presentations of decision.